phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 69786
+#Total Number of Tweets: 268251
-#Number of Sanders Tweets: 46303
+#Number of Clinton Tweets: 103546
-#Number of Rubio Tweets: 21258
+#Number of Trump Tweets: 70157
-#Number of Carson Tweets: 14825
+#Number of Sanders Tweets: 46577
-#Number of Bush Tweets: 11683
+#Number of Rubio Tweets: 21362
-#Total Number of Tweets:
+#Number of Carson Tweets: 14891
-#Number of Clinton Tweets:
+#Number of Bush Tweets: 11720
 ---
 ---